-As at September 30, 2014 and the date of this MD&A, no independent evaluation of the Jincheng Gold Property has been completed and the letter of intent is non-binding; therefore no liability has been recognized for Zhongjia's 80% interest at September 30, 2014.
+As at September 30, 2015 and the date of this MD&A, no independent evaluation of the Jincheng Gold Property has been completed and the letter of intent is non-binding.

 The Jincheng Gold Property is contiguous with Majestic's Songjiagou property to the north and east.
 Jincheng mirrors the Songjiagou Gold Mine area geologically as both are situated in close proximity to major regional fault systems, the northeast trending Yazi fault zone and the northwest trending Tanjia fault zone.
 Both properties are predominantly underlain by Cretaceous aged conglomerate and related clastic sediments of the Laiyang Group near the basin margin.